Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Semi-Structured Interviews

 \section{Semi-Structured Interviews}

-To investigate the breakdowns in the hospital-to-home transition, we conducted a qualitative study using semi-structured interviews with two primary stakeholders in this process: 13 healthcare providers specializing in GI surgery and four patients who had recently undergone these procedures.
-Our research design was guided by the need to uncover the coordination work among clinical teams and to connect that work to the lived experience of patients managing their recovery at home.
-This dual perspective gave us a grounded understanding of discharge preparation breakdowns and helped identify design opportunities to better support this care transition.
+To investigate the breakdowns among multi-stakeholders during the hospital-to-home transition, we conducted a qualitative study using semi-structured interviews with two primary stakeholders in this process: 13 healthcare providers who specialize in GI surgery and four patients who had recently undergone these procedures.
+Our research design was guided by the need to uncover coordination work among clinical teams and connect it to the lived experience of patients managing their recovery at home.
+This dual perspective gave us a grounded understanding of breakdowns that could occur across different provider teams and patients during discharge preparation and helped identify design opportunities to better support this care transition.